A walk along the Embarcadero, San Francisco, being a tourist

 I strolled along the palm tree-lined Embarcadero past a series of pier buildings: some being used for parking lots, some converted to other purposes, such as the Exploratorium (which I’d certainly recommend if you have kids).

 I passed the terminal for the ferry to Alcatraz.
 While it’s very much a tourist destination, I highly recommend a trip to Alcatraz.
 The prison has a fascinating history, and the views from the boat and the island are wonderful.
+It books up a long time ahead, so as soon as you book your trip, book your Alcatraz visit!

 Speaking of Alcatraz, it was visible between the buildings, as was the Bay Bridge and Treasure Island.
 Looking inland, I could admire a stunning view of Telegraph Hill with its clusters of houses, topped by Coit Tower.
 Further along, the Golden Gate Bridge became visible as well.
 You can read about what to see and do in this neighborhood, called North Beach, in this article.